crop-type-mapping/GFM_Galileo/README.md

 ## Dataset Preparation

+### Step 0: Configure GEE
+- Place GEE service account key in the root directory in json format.
+- Configure the ee.batch.Export.image.toAsset() function in eo.py to your corresonding GEE assetid
+- Configure the name of project ID in EE_PROJECT vairable inside src/data/config.py to match project id name.

 ### Step 1: Export Sentinel-1/2 Data from Earth Engine

 Use the script below to export Sentinel-1/ Sentinel-2 images over your area of interest for specific session (Season A or Season B):